About Us

 • Create professional development and networking opportunities for career advancement

-• Enhance understanding and awareness of the value of nuclear energy and technology
+• Inspire advocacy and public support for the advancement of nuclear energy and technology.

 U.S. Women in Nuclear Major Initiatives